shipwebdotjp/lineconnect/document/docs/bulkmessage.md

 # Bulk message
-Instead of sending the article content on LINE when submitting an article, you can send a LINE message with the content of your choice as a simple text message.
+Instead of sending the article content on LINE when submitting an article, you can send a LINE message with the content of your choice as a message.
+Messages can be used by creating a new LC message or recalling a saved message.
 ### Usage
 Open the "Bulk message" page from the LINE Connect menu.
 <img src="https://blog.shipweb.jp/wp-content/uploads/2022/01/lineconnect-ss-10.jpg" width="320" />